 I have a tibia fracture.
 How does it happen?

 A fracture is a crack in a bone.
 This can be anything from a thin, hairline crack to a much more serious fracture where the bone shatters into two or more pieces.
-You need outside forces, like a fall, twist, or crash to cause a tibia fracture.
+You need a force, like a fall, twist, or crash to cause a tibia fracture.
 The location of the fracture determines how critical it is together with the degree of fragment separation.

 Classification of a fracture

-• Stable or non-displaced fractures – also known as a clean break, the fragment pieces of the tibia line up.
+• Stable (non-displaced) fractures – also known as a clean break, the fragment pieces of the tibia line up.

-• Displaced fracture – one part of the bone shifts, so the tibia isn’t aligned anymore.
-If the pieces don’t line up, the bone won’t heal properly.
+• Displaced fracture – one part of the bone shifts and the pieces don’t line up anymore.
+Thus, the bone can’t heal properly.
 This type usually needs surgery.

-• Stress fracture – small, hairline cracks form in the structure of the bone.
-This injury is caused by overuse i.e. constantly overloading the bone.
+• Stress fracture – small, hairline cracks that are typically caused by overuse i.e. constantly overloading the bone.

 • Spiral fracture – caused by a forceful twisting movement, it causes a spiral-shaped fracture.
 The tibia usually doesn’t line up and this type of fracture requires surgery.